 The Arapahoe County Clerk and Recorder’s Office does not endorse and is not responsible for any content on any candidate website.

-Make sure that you are registered to vote and your address is current at www.govotecolorado.com.
-Ballots are not forwarded by the Postal Service, even if you have filed a forwarding request with the Post Office after moving to a new home.
+Please check your voter registration at www.govotecolorado.com.
+Make sure that your residential address and your ballot mailing address are current.
+Ballots are not forwarded by the Postal Service, even if you have completed a Change of Address request with the Post Office after moving to a new home.

-The deadline to register to vote or update your registration online or by mail and receive a ballot by mail is June 18.
-After this date, you should register to vote and request a ballot at any Voter Service and Polling Center in Arapahoe County.
+The deadline to register to vote or update your registration online or by mail and receive a ballot by mail is Monday, October 29.
+After this date, you should visit a Voter Service and Polling Center in Arapahoe County in order to register to vote and request a ballot.

-If you are Unaffiliated or affiliated with the Democratic or Republican party and you did not receive a mail ballot by June 9, please call our Elections Division at 303-795-4511 by June 18 to request a replacement ballot.
+If you did not receive a mail ballot, please call our Elections Division at 303-795-4511 by Oct.
+29 to request a replacement mail ballot be sent to you.

-You may leave any race blank.
+Yes.
+You may leave any race or question blank as you see fit.
 You do not have to vote on every race unless you choose to do so.
-We will count any races that you do choose to vote on.
+We will count any races and questions that you do choose to vote on.

-You should vote for just one option in all races in the Primary Election.
+You should vote for just one option in all races and questions in the General Election.

 If you select more than one option, your vote for that specific race will be considered an "over-vote" and will not count.